 MassArt is in the process of creating a Veterans Student Group.
 Through the Colleges of the Fenway (COF) there are student organizations and other resources available to veterans.

-- Can I receive housing/living benefits while receiving a tuition waiver?
+- Can I receive housing/living benefits while receiving tuition benefits?

-Yes, students are certified initially after enrollment at which time housing/living benefits are processed.
-Students are then re-verified after the “Add/Drop” period.
-At which time, their tuition benefits are processed.
+Yes, students are initially certified after enrollment at which time housing/living benefits are processed.
+Students are then re-verified after the "Add/Drop" registration period, at which time, their tuition benefits are processed.

 - How do I receive credit for military experience?